semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 Some products use a flexible grid, while others use a fixed one depending on their requirements.
 The usual width of our design frames for product pages is 1440px.

-Go to [Grid system](/layout/grid-system) for a detailed description of this component with code examples.
+Go to [Grid and page layout](/layout/grid-system) for a detailed description of this component with code examples.

-@## Breakpoints and grids

-> **TL;DR or main thoughts**: most of our products are designed to work with data on the desktop, since there is a lot of data visualization and hints how to read it.
-So adaptivity is not yet required for all products.

-The main breakpoints that we recommend to use in our interfaces are:

-- 320px
-- 768px
-- 1200px

-So you need to make designs for:

-- 320px — the smallest devices.
-Don't forget them.
-- 768px — phones and tablets.
-- more than 1200px — big tablets and desktop devices.

-See [Breakpoints](/layout/breakpoints/) and [Grid and breakpoints system](/layout/grid-system/) for more information.

 @## Charts